vitalics/preparateForFronted/README.md

 # preparateForFronted
-this shell script(windows only) can help you prepare for develop on frontend
+this shell script(windows only) can help you prepare for develop on frontend(run batch file from admin)